dtypo/Home-Mode-Switcher-for-Synology-Surveillance-Station/README.md

 - **COMPATIBLE WITH EVERY MODEM/ROUTER ON THE MARKET**

-     Unlike many other similar projects, this script doesn't use any modem/router API to obtain a list of the active hosts in the LAN.
+     Unlike many other similar projects, this script doesn't use any modem/router API or specific features to obtain a list of the active hosts in the LAN.

-     Instead, a simple mix of ARP and PING is used for this purposec (NMAP has been tested, too, but its results were not precise enough).
+     Instead, NMAP is used for this purpose.